• Products

 OP5 Monitor logo

 Opsgenie provides a powerful bidirectional integration with OP5.
 When a new alert - host or service - is created in OP5, a corresponding Opsgenie alert is automatically created, containing rich information about the alert.
 Opsgenie provides detailed notifications with on-call rotations, scheduling features, and alert escalations.
-Users choose any of the alert actions of Opsgenie to map to the acknowledge action of OP5.
+Users select any of the alert actions of Opsgenie to map to the Acknowledge action of OP5.

 • When a host or service alert is created on OP5, an alert is created in Opsgenie.